National Highway Traffic Safety Administration, DOT.

 f.
 A brief description of any potential delays in implementing the project because of requirements for legislative approval before CODES funds can be expended.

 g.
 Data Use Agreement.
-A description of the existing State laws and regulations governing patient/provider confidentiality in the data files being linked that would restrict use of the data for linkage and/or for transfer of the CODES linked data to NHTSA and conditions under which the linked data file may be used by NHTSA.
+A description of the existing State laws and Privacy Act regulations governing patient/provider confidentiality in the data files being linked that would restrict use of the data for linkage at the state level Start Printed Page 11705and/or for transfer of the CODES linked data to NHTSA for its use.

 Application Review Process and Evaluation Factors

 Initially, all application packages will be reviewed to confirm that the applicant is an eligible recipient and to ensure that the application contains all of the items specified in the Application Content section of this announcement.
 Each complete application from an eligible recipient will then be evaluated by an Evaluation committee.
-The applications will be evaluated using the following criteria which are listed in descending order of importance:
+The applications will be evaluated using the following criteria:

-2. Technical approach for project completion (30%).
+2. Technical approach for project completion (40%).
 The reasonableness and feasibility of the applicant's approach for successfully achieving the objectives of the project within the required time frame.
 The appropriateness and feasibility of the applicant's proposed plans for data linkage and applications for the linked data.
-Evidence that the applicant has the necessary authorization and support from data owners to access medical and non-medical state/area-wide data, particularly total charges and information about type and severity of injury, which are not routinely available for highway safety analyses and the necessary authorization to data.
+Evidence that the applicant has the necessary authorization and support from data owners to access injury and traffic records state/area-wide data, particularly total charges and information about type and severity of injury, which are not routinely available for highway safety analyses, and the authorization to collaborate with NHTSA.

 3. Project personnel (20%).
 The adequacy of the proposed personnel to successfully perform the project study, including qualifications and experience (both general and project related), the various disciplines represented, and the relative level of effort proposed for the professional, technical and support staff.